DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/view-state.md

 # ViewState Plugin Reference

 A plugin that manages the view state.
-It controls what view will be displayed and what date will be current.
+It specifies the current date and the currently displayed view.

 ## Import